Azure-Samples/openai/End_to_end_Solutions/GithubQueryBotDemo/README.md

 ```

 - Open **Visual Studio int preview - Run as administrator**
-- **Include appsettings.development.json** for TeamsApp and AspireApp1.ApiService app if missing
+- **Include appsettings.development.json** for TeamsApp and GithubRepoAssistant.ApiService app if missing
 - **Rebuild** all projects - (doesn't matter in debug or release) -> **prefer Release**
 - Set the **Teams App as Startup**